 Hartlweg will lead you to trail no. 9 where you will take a left.
 Follow trail no. 9 all the way to Malga Schgaguler Schwaige.

 After you have enjoyed a hearty meal and glass of South Tyrolean wine or beer, set out for the return hike to Compatsch.
-It’s worth pointing out that you do not have to initially take trail no. 9 back if you don’t wish.
-Take a glance at your map and you will see other trails that will eventually bring you to trail no. 30 into Compatsch.
+Itβs worth pointing out that you do not have to initially take trail no. 9 back if you donβt wish.
+Take a glance at your map and you will see other trails that eventually bring you to trail no. 30 into Compatsch.

-For a resort experience unlike any other, consider the Romantik Hotel Turm.
+If you prefer to stay in a village beneath Alpe di Siusi, consider Castelrotto, Siusi and VΓΆls am Schlern.
+A wonderful option in VΓΆls is Romantik Hotel Turm.
 This unique retreat immerses you in beautiful history and art from as far back as the 13th century.
-You will also be dazzled by the hotel’s sumptuous cuisine and wellness area that guarantees soul-mending relaxation.
+We were dazzled by the hotel’s sumptuous cuisine and wellness area that guarantees soul-mending relaxation.

 - Want to see the sunset on Alpe di Siusi?
 You’re in luck.
-Once per week in the summer the Mont Sëuc Cable Car Station runs from 7:30 pm to 11:30 pm to allow evening walks and dinner at their restaurant.
+Once per week in the summer, the Mont SΓ«uc Cable Car Station runs from 7:30 PM to 11:30 PM to allow evening walks and dinner at their restaurant.
 Review the night schedule to see if the dates align with your trip to South Tyrol.

 - If you are planning to hike in Val Gardena for more than one day, save money by purchasing the Val Gardena Card.
 This card allows unlimited use of specific lifts and cableways.
 Note: The Val Gardena card does not provide access to lifts based in the Alpe di Siusi holiday region.